-ACTION Type Topic Number
+ACTION Type Topic

+Number

-1 Cost 1a- Contractor Renegotiation 3
+Cost 1a: Contractor Renegotiation 3

-2 Cost 2- Monitor performance 7
+Cost 2: Monitor performance 7

-3 Cost 3- Manage cost by reducing head count 7
+Cost 3: Manage cost by reducing head count 7

-4 Funding 2- Work with OSD and senior Leadership 7
+Funding 2: Work with OSD and senior Leadership 7

-5 Funding 3- Fund DoD 2
+Funding 3: Fund DoD 2

-6 Funding 5- Work with (defense department) 14
+Funding 5: Work with (defense department) 14

-7 Schedule 2a- Projection of schedule based on 9
+Schedule 2a: Projection of schedule based on hardware and 9

-hardware and I&T progress
+I&T progress

-8 Schedule 3- APB baseline change 9
+Schedule 3: APB baseline change 9

-9 Schedule 7- Accelerate schedule for Early contract 1
+Schedule 7: Accelerate schedule for Early contract reward 1

-reward

-Category 2: An ACTION type mapped to more than one topic A few ACTION types are mapped to more than one topic (Table 9).
+Criteria 2: An ACTION type mapped to more than one topic.

+A few ACTION types are mapped to more than one topic (Table 10).
 On close investigation of the data for these records reveal that the model is being more specific in further categorizing the ACTION type.